Holiday World - Entrance

 Costs and Considerations

 As for that free soda and free sunscreen?
 It’s for real.
 There are soda oasis stations all over the park, and they have a range of soft drinks from Pepsi to Starry to Mug Root Beer.
-While certain drinks are found in every oasis, like Pepsi, some are only in certain stations, like unsweetened tea.
-The sunscreen, an SPF 50 variety, can be found in large pump stations throughout the park — one caveat here is that the ones in Splashin’ Safari tended to empty out midday and weren’t always refilled.
+While certain drinks like Pepsi are found in every oasis, other options like unsweetened tea are only in certain stations.

 Things to Do